 This week’s theme is bees and pollinators.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during the COVID-19 quarantine and beyond.
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

-We hope these resources will provide you with inspiration, or at least a starting point, as you navigate this new world of social distancing and home-schooling, day by day.
+We hope these resources will provide you with inspiration.
 Ready to dive in and get busy as a bee?
 This week we’re celebrating bees and pollinators!

 Looking for more pollinator-themed children’s book ideas?
 Visit the Growing Minds’s farm to school literature database to browse our curated collection of recommended books on farms, gardens, and cooking.
 Type “bees” into the search bar to find books that celebrate this week’s theme.

-In celebration of National Poetry Month, throughout April we’ll also share a poem of the day every Monday.
+In celebration of National Poetry Month, throughout April we’ll also share a poem each week.
 Today we’re sharing the poem From Bee to Me from the book Fresh-Picked Poetry: A Day at the Farmer’s Market, written by Michelle Schaub, illustrated by Amy Huntington, and published by Charlesbridge.
-Find additional activities to go along with Fresh-Picked Poetry in Michelle Schaub’s downloadable Story Hour Kit
+Find additional activities to go along with Fresh-Picked Poetry in Michelle Schaub’s downloadable Story Hour Kit.

 From Bee to Me